ZhangTianCi/asura4j/README.md

 4. Number : more humanize function expand .

-5. Array :  more humanize function expand , use standardization/more robust function , to convert List and Array.
+5. Enumerable :  more humanize function expand , use standardization/more robust function , to convert List and Array.

-6. List :  more humanize function expand , use standardization/more robust function , to convert List and Array.